-Bristol Myers Squibb is a global specialty biopharmaceutical company.
-It focuses on diseases such as oncology, cardiovascular, immunoscience and fibrosis.
-The company’s planned acquisition of Celgene should further position it as a leading biopharmaceutical company, expanding its oncology and immunoscience portfolios.
+Bristol Myers Squibb is a global specialty biopharmaceutical company focusing on diseases such as oncology, cardiovascular, immunoscience, and hematology.
+The company’s acquisition of Celgene has further strengthened its position expanding its oncology and immunoscience portfolios.

 - Ticker: NYSE:BMY

 - Industry: Drug Manufacturers - General

 - Dividend Yield: 3.11%

 Revenue Growth & Market Exposure

 Bristol Myers continues to grow through continuous approvals for new medicines and formulations of currently marketed medicines in major markets.
 In its recent quarter, Bristol-Myers received approvals for Zeposia in the U.S. for relapsing forms of multiple sclerosis with a best-in-class label.
 In April, it received FDA approval for Reblozyl to treat anemia.
 As one of the largest biopharmaceutical companies in the world, Bristol Myers offers drugs in various therapeutic areas.
 Eliquis, its leading drug, occupies an industry-leading position in the prevention of stroke for patients with atrial fibrillation in the U.S. Bristol Myers is focusing on transforming cancer care across a greater range of tumor types.
 Its Opdivo, an immunotherapy is a saviour for patients suffering from cancer.